WendyKKelly/updog/_posts/helo.md

 ---
-title: 'Babies and Bath Water'
+title: 'Dogs'
-excerpt: 'I fully understand that when we see Christians raising children in a way that seems to fly in the face of everything Jesus said, it is important to call that out.'
+excerpt: 'This is some dummy text to start the updog blog'
 coverImage: '/assets/blog/baby-bath-water/cover.jpg'
 date: '2021-05-07T05:35:07.322Z'
 author: